Dleifnesor/AI_MAL/use_cases.md

 - By default, only `qwen2.5-coder:7b` and `gemma:7b` will be auto-installed if needed
 - Any other Ollama model can be used with `--model` if already installed on your system
 - The tool will automatically choose the best available model if your specified model is not available
+- For data exfiltration (`--exfil`), files will be saved in the `exfiltrated_data` directory
+- For implant deployment (`--implant`), logs will be saved in the `implant_logs` directory

+### Data Exfiltration Prerequisites
+To fully utilize the data exfiltration capabilities (`--exfil`), you may need:
+- Network access to the target systems
+- Appropriate permissions for exfiltration methods
+- For SMB exfiltration: `pip install smbclient`
+- For SSH exfiltration: `pip install paramiko`

+### Implant Deployment Prerequisites
+To fully utilize the implant deployment capabilities (`--implant`), you may need:
+- A properly crafted script to deploy
+- Network access to the target systems
+- Appropriate permissions for deployment methods
+- For SMB deployment: `pip install smbclient`
+- For SSH deployment: `pip install paramiko`

 ### DoS Testing Prerequisites
 To fully utilize the DoS testing capabilities (`--dos`), you need: